Ascon (cipher)

-Ascon is a family of lightweight authenticated ciphers that had been selected by US National Institute of Standards and Technology (NIST) for future standardization of the lightweight cryptography.
+Ascon is a family of lightweight authenticated ciphers and hash functions that have been selected by the U.S. National Institute of Standards and Technology (NIST) for cryptography on resource-constrained devices in 2025, specified in NIST SP 800-232.

 History

 Ascon was developed in 2014 by a team of researchers from Graz University of Technology, Infineon Technologies, Lamarr Security Research, and Radboud University.
 The cipher family was chosen as a finalist of the CAESAR Competition in February 2019.

-NIST had announced its decision on February 7, 2023 with the following intermediate steps that would lead to the eventual standardization:
+NIST announced its decision on February 7, 2023 with the following steps that lead to its standardization: